 Here at One Community we are trying to become a littler greener and reduce our environmental impact.
 We have signed up to the Waste Not UK Campaign which is about reducing food waste.
-Here in the office we now use recycled paper for all our printing, and are also using a greener cleaning company.
+All our staff recycle paper, bottles and cans routinely.
+Our cleaning is done with greener cleaning products.

 At One Community we recycle: